ChainSafe/remoteHackathon/submissions/exampleProject.md

-# An Example Project for the Colony Hackathon
+# An Example Project for the FEM remoteHackathon

 ## Project Description
-This is a project that solves a real problem in the decentralized ecosystem: Lack of example projects for the Colony Hackathon.
+This is a project that solves a real problem in the decentralized ecosystem: Lack of example projects for the  remoteHackathon.

 ### Issue
-This closes the issue colonyHackathon#1
+This closes the issue remoteHackathon#1

 ### Repository